Roza Salih

-Roza Salih (born 1989) is a Kurdish-born, Scottish politician and human rights activist.
+Roza Salih (born 1989) is an Iraqi-Kurdish born, Scottish politician and human rights activist.
 In 2005, at the age of 15, she co-founded the Glasgow Girls with fellow pupils from Drumchapel High School.
 The Glasgow Girls campaigned to stop the UK Border Agency carrying out dawn raids and detaining and then deporting children, successfully preventing the deportation of their school friend, Agnesa Murselaj, a Roma from Kosovo.
 Salih, who was born in Southern Kurdistan, is a co-founder of Scottish Solidarity with Kurdistan.

 In May 2021, she stood as a candidate at the 2021 Scottish Parliament election, standing as the lead candidate for the Scottish National Party on the Glasgow region.
 In May 2022, she was elected as an SNP councillor for Greater Pollok ward on Glasgow City Council, the first former refugee to be elected to political office in Scotland.

 Early life and education

 Roza Salih arrived in Scotland in 2001 to seek asylum.
-Her family had fled Southern Kurdistan in Iraq after her grandfather and two uncles had been executed for opposing Saddam Hussein, who was still in power.
+Her family had fled Iraqi Kurdistan after her grandfather and two uncles had been executed for opposing Saddam Hussein, who was still in power.

 Salih attended Drumchapel High School, and then graduated with honors in Law and Politics from Strathclyde University in 2013 where she was also Vice President for Diversity and Advocacy for the Students Association.
 She was elected to the National Union of Students' International Students Committee and the NUS UK Student trustee board.